 |Soil pH||Acidic to neutral (5.6 to 7.5)|

 |Bloom Time||Late spring to early summer|

-Full shade is a recipe for disaster when it comes to Scotch Moss.
+Full shade is a recipe for disaster when it comes to Scotch moss.
 Providing it isn't going to suffer intense afternoon heat, it does best in sun.
-It can also tolerate partial shade, but too much can result in the plant becoming a less compact ground cover.
-It can start grow irregularly giving it a unattractive undulating appearance.
+It can also tolerate partial shade, but too much can result in the plant becoming a less compact ground cover with an unattractive, undulating appearance.

-You need to be careful not to over or under water Scotch Moss.
-Brown patches and root rot can be a problem for this species.
+You need to be careful not to over or under water Scotch moss.
+Either extreme can cause brown patches for this species.

-It isn't a drought-tolerant plant, and the soil should, ideally, be kept consistently moist without becoming water-logged.
+Scotch moss intensely dislikes drought, and the soil should be kept consistently moist without allowing it to become water-logged.

 Temperature and Humidity

-In very fertile soils, Scotch Moss won't likely need any additional feeding.
-For less rich soils, an annual feeding in the spring could be beneficial.
+In very fertile soils, Scotch moss won't likely need any feeding.
+For less rich soils, an annual feeding in the spring can be beneficial.

 Just make sure not to overfeed or use a strong fertilizer.
 If the plant receives too much nitrogen, it can encourage excessive growth, and this can lead to mounds forming rather than the desired flat carpet-like appearance.